Difficulty Level:

 Tutorials: How to knit I-Cord & How to do Hand (CO) Cast On

 While I was knitting my tiny chicken, I notice that the wings were a little short.
 If I knit another one I would knit extra rows to make them slightly longer.
-Tiny Chicken fit in the palm of your hand The hardest part I found were actually inserting the legs inside the body.
+The hardest part I found were actually inserting the legs inside the body.
 I love to stuffed my toys really tight (which explains why my chicken looks plump ;)), and it was really difficult to pull through the i-cord along the fiberfill.
 But finally after I push and push.. it went in successfully.
 One side of the i-cord looks really strained after the force-pulling (Ooops), but luckily I found the legs looks too long anyway so I just undo some of the stitches to make them look cute and even.

 Now that it’s all done, my tiny chicken somewhat looks a little lonely by itself.
 Maybe if you can knit one too, be sure to post / tag it to the Facebook page and share it with us!